Josephine Silone Yates: Early life and education

-Silone chose to attend the Rhode Island State Normal School in Providence to become a teacher, rather than pursuing a university career.
-She graduated in 1879, with honors, the only black student in her class.
-She was the first African American certified to teach in the schools of Rhode Island and later received a master's degree from the National University of Illinois.
+Silone chose to attend the Rhode Island State Normal School in Providence to become a teacher, rather than pursue a university career.
+She graduated with honors in 1879, the only black student in her class.
+She was the first African American certified to teach in the schools of Rhode Island and when she took the teacher's exam, earned the highest score ever given in Providence.
+She later earned a master's degree from the National University of Illinois.

 Teaching

-In 1879, Josephine Silone moved to Jefferson City, Missouri, to work as one of the first black teachers hired at Lincoln University.
+In 1879, Josephine Silone moved to Jefferson City, Missouri, to work as one of the first black teachers at Lincoln University.
 President Inman Edward Page considered it essential to replace the previously white faculty with black teachers, as role models for the school's African-American students.
 The teachers lived on campus in the dormitories with the students.
 Josephine taught chemistry, elocution, and English literature.
 Upon her promotion to head of the natural science department, she became the first black woman to head a college science department and the first black woman to hold a full professorship at any U.S. college or university.
+She eventually earned $1000 a year in these roles.

 In 1886, she was offered the position of "lady-principal" at Tuskegee Institute in Alabama led by Booker T. Washington.
 She declined.

 Josephine Silone Yates was clear about her purpose in teaching.
 In a 1904 essay, she wrote: "The aim of all true education is to give to body and soul all the beauty, strength, and perfection of which they are capable, to fit the individual for complete living."